jfelten/My_bare_metal_k8s/storage.md

 ### configure heketi

 Now that the gluster peers are running with attached storage let's talk about [heketi](https://github.com/heketi/heketi).
 [Heketi](https://github.com/heketi/heketi) is a service written in Go that provides a RESTful interface for glusterfs operations.
 For this purpose let's assume a running kubernetes cluster because that's how I run heketi.
 Heketi requires 2 main configurations:
-A toplogy file that lists the addresses of each glsuterfs peer and a heketi.json file that references ssh keys used to execute on each peer.
+A topology file that lists the addresses of each glusterfs peer and a heketi.json file that references ssh keys used to execute on each peer.
 I have included a helm chart that I use to bootstrap heketi on my kubernetes clusters (k8s/charts/glusterfs).
-To adapt this to your setup change the endpoint ips: k8s/charts/glusterfs/templates/gluster_endpoints.yaml, the ssh secrets: charts/glusterfs/templates/gluster_secret.yaml, and and custom hekei configs:   charts/glusterfs/templates/heketi_configs.yaml.
+To adapt this to your setup change the endpoint ips: k8s/charts/glusterfs/templates/gluster_endpoints.yaml, the ssh secrets: charts/glusterfs/templates/gluster_secret.yaml, and and custom heketi configs:   charts/glusterfs/templates/heketi_configs.yaml.
 All the values are for my lab.
-You will need to install your own ssh keys assuming you run VMS and add them to the hekti secrets file.
+You will need to install your own ssh keys assuming you run VMS and add them to the heketi secrets file.

 ### next: [kubernetes setup](https://github.com/jfelten/My_bare_metal_k8s/blob/master/kubernetes.md)